hilmanski/rank-tracker-api/README.md

 - [SerpApi](https://serpapi.com/) - to check the SERP ranking

 ## Supported Search engines
-- Google (max check: 100th position)
+- Google (max: 100th position)
-- Bing (max check: 50th position)
+- Bing (max: 50th position)
-- DuckDuckGo
+- DuckDuckGo (max: 30th position)

-Ranking 0 means the domain is not found in the SERP.
+Ranking 0 means the domain is not found in the SERP until that max position.

 ## Run locally
 - Export your API Key